lakal3/VGE/docs/vscene.md

 In order to ensure that all previous work has been done, the implementation must call all pending methods of the predraw phase and also include all necessary submit infos when submitting the main rendering command.
 For example, see the  shadow.PointLight implementation.

 Draw phases will draw the different layers of scene.
-Layers are background, main 3D, transparent (not yet supported) and UI.
+Layers are background, main 3D, transparent (not yet supported), lights and UI.
 You may add a custom phases if necessary.

+## Premade renderer

-_You can usually use the premade implementation ForwardRenderer in vapp module to handle rendering a scene_
+You can usually use the premade implementation Renderer instread of building on from scratch.
+Default renderer is forward renderer implemented in forward module.

+Version 0.20.1 adds an alternative deferred (experimental) renderer in deferred module that first renders all meshes of scene to several images (G-buffers).
+Affect of lights are computed later after we have first rendered all meshes.